KDE/digikam-doc/setup_application/plugins_settings.rst

         The Batch Queue Manager Plugins Setup Page

-    - Image Loaders: tools to load item contents in memory.
+    - Image Loaders: tools used to load items into memory.
 These tools are also available in Showfoto.

     .. figure:: images/setup_plugins_loaders.webp
         :alt: